BeatriceVaienti/dsml_project/README.md

 # 5. Ensemble Model
-To obtain an overall better model we decided to build an ensemble model combining the CamemmBERT and Flaubert models with a Neural Network.
+To obtain an overall better model we decided to build an ensemble model combining the CamemBERT and Flaubert models with (optionally) a Neural Network.
 The neural network was trained on the embeddings of the sentences and attributes derived from the text, in particular the number of words, the average length of the words, the POS tags.
 In the following section we will describe the data augmentation that was performed to create the training set for the neural network and the simple architecture of the neural network.

-## 5.1 `ensemble_model`:Folder Structure
+## 5.1 `ensemble_model/`: Folder Structure
-The folder is structured in the following way:
+The folder containing all the necessary models and data for the ensemble model is structured in the following way:
 - `train/train_data.csv` contains the training data for the single models, obtained with a train-test split of the full labelled dataset using a 80-20 ratio and a random seed of 42.
 - `test/test_data.csv` contains the test data on which the ensemble model will be trained on.
 - `camembert/`, `flaubert/`, and `simple_nn/` folders contain the trained models for the CamemBERT, Flaubert, and Neural Network models, respectively.
 The models were trained exclusively on the train_data, ensuring no data leakage for the next step of training of the ensemble model.
 Given the size of the trained CamemBERT and Flaubert models, we decided to not include them in the repository.